 When one of these furnaces was sold, it was my job to truck it to the buyer's house and install it.
 Usually, the buyer would want it located in the living room.
 Having brought tools with me, I would go to the cellar and locate a place which did not interfere with electric plumbing lines.
 Then I would cut the proper sized hole, drop the furnace in and top it with the iron grill.
 Under the grill, convenient for the owner, were controls to regulate the flow of the oil.

 From the furnace, I would run a copper tubing to the cellar wall where the oil delivery man could attach it to a 55-gallon fuel tank.
-Also, from the furnace, I would run a small diameter metal pipe to an existing
+Also, from the furnace, I would run a small diameter metal pipe to an existing chimney or through an outside wall for smoke and odor.

 I lost my job at Grindlay's when the store burned to the ground one night.